MelanieMessih/Bachelorproject/README.md

 ### Requirements

-This codebase is fully written in Julia 1.6.7.
+This codebase is fully written in Python 3.9.13.
 The packages needed to sucessfully run the code are provided below:

 ```
 using Pkg, CSV, DataFrames, PyCall, Conda, ScikitLearn, Statistics, Plots, Tables, Plots.PlotMeasures, LightXML, LinearAlgebra, ProgressBars, OrderedCollections, Base.Filesystem